 Parsley - you could swap the parsley for coriander or mint, if you prefer.
 The latter will give a different flavour profile, but will work really well with the courgette and feta.
 I love the combination of courgette, peas, mint, feta and a little chilli.
 That would be a lovely variation.

 Feta: I know feta can be quite divisive, you could swap it for goat's cheese or even something like Boursin, if you prefer.
-You don’t have to dress the frittata up once it’s cooked, you can serve it straight from the pan as it is, but I love adding a few finishing touches, like a scattering of feta, fresh herbs, maybe some lemon zest.
+You don’t have to dress the frittata up once it’s cooked, you can serve it straight from the pan as it is.
+But I love adding a few finishing touches, like a scattering of feta, fresh herbs, maybe some lemon zest.
 It’s just a few more moments of effort that really bring the whole dish alive!
-Having said that, don’t be fooled - on busy weeknights I eat this sliced straight from the pan and it’s heaven!
+However, don't be fooled.
+On busy weeknights I eat this sliced straight from the pan and it’s heaven!

 Here's a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.